Jama Masjid, Pilibhit

+Architecture

 The gateway is built in Mughal style, which resembles to the gateways of the Jama Masjid in Delhi, while the wall around the mosque enclosure are reminiscences of the curvilinear Bengali roof found in Shahjahan's additions to the Mughal palace at Agra.

+Overview

 Every Friday, a number of Muslims in the city and nearby villages gather to perform the Friday prayer.
 The part of the building has been destroyed and part of land has been trespassed.
 A small market is also held on every Tuesday in the Jama Masjid compound.
 A new Tehsil compound has also been constructed close to Jama Masjid.

-Location

-Jama Masjid, Pilibhit is only 3.2 km away from Pilibhit Junction Railway Station and situated in Sarai Khan Area near Ayurvedic College in Pilibhit.
+Construction of the mosque cost ₹3 lakhs.